What Is a CMMS? Definition, Benefits, How It Works, & Examples

 The term CMMS stands for a computerized maintenance management system, and it refers to software that assists maintenance teams in managing assets, planning maintenance, and monitoring work orders.

-What Does Computerized Maintenance Management System (CMMS) Do?
+What Does a Computerized Maintenance Management System (CMMS) Do?

 The database is the core of a CMMS.
 It contains a data model that categorizes data about the assets that a maintenance organization is responsible for maintaining, as well as the tools, supplies, and other resources needed to do so.